 When used as an agricultural fertilizer, NH3 is compressed into a liquid.
 This requires a substantial amount of pressure and specially designed tanks and equipment.
 If not stored or transported properly serious injuries are possible.

-The Minnesota Department of Agriculture has important safety measures to increase the protection for agricultural workers and for people who live, work, or otherwise are near NH3.
+The MDA has important safety measures to increase the protection for agricultural workers and for people who live, work, or otherwise are near NH3.
 The measures include how NH3 must be stored, transported, handled, and applied.
 View the tabs above to learn more about the safety and regulatory programs designed to ensure safe use of NH3.

 We’ve created a video to help explain how to test the pressure actuated bypass system.
 This helps determine the safety and efficiency of the pump transfer system.
 This system must be inspected and tested at least once a year.